Benjamin Franklin Quimby, 1831 - 1897

 Benjamin Quimby’s slides carry labels imprinted with his name and residential city (Figure 1).
 Those labeled “Philadelphia” date from 1870 - ca. 1880, while those labeled “Chicago” date from between ca. 1880 and 1897.
 Slides with similarly-patterned labels, and the monogram “G A Q”, are attributable to Gertrude Ann Quimby, and date from the 1870s.

 Figure 1.
 Microscope slides prepared by Benjamin (left) and Gertrude Quimby (right).
-The upper-left image is adapted for nonprofit, educational purposes from http://www.arsmachina.com/sl-americans.htm.
+The lower-left image is adapted for nonprofit, educational purposes from http://www.arsmachina.com/sl-americans.htm.

 Benjamin Franklin Quimby was born October 13, 1831, in Hopkinton, New Hampshire, USA, son of Stephen and Lydia Quimby.
 Other birth and death records of the family indicate that there were many children, with several of them dying in infancy.
 The 1850 US census recorded 18 year-old Benjamin still living in New Hampshire with his parents and two younger sisters.